Jones wins Honda Classic by 5 shots, earns spot in Masters - WTMJ

 Jones won the Honda Classic by five shots Sunday, a final round of 2-under 68 good enough to finish the week at 12-under 268 at PGA National.
 The margin matched the largest in tournament history, tying the mark set by Jack Nicklaus in 1977 and matched by Camilo Villegas in 2010.

-“It’s been seven years.
-It’s been a tough seven years,” Jones said.
-“I’ve had ups and I’ve had downs, as all golfers have, but it gets me into a lot of big tournaments now.”
+“Pretty emotional,” Jones said moments after sealing the win, his voice cracking a bit.
+“Seven years.”

 The 40-year-old Australian earned $1.26 million and, this time, he’ll have more than a day to prepare for the trip to Augusta National.
-His win at the Houston Open in 2014 — and his Masters invite — came just one day before he had to go to Augusta, making it a scramble to get family and friends together to share in the experience.
+His win at the Houston Open in 2014 — and his Masters invite — came just one day before he had to go to Augusta, so it was a mad scramble to get family and friends together to share in the experience.

-The Masters starts April 8, so he’s got much more time to plan this one.

-“It’s going to be nice,” Jones said.
-“I can go prep for the Masters this time.
-Last time it was an absolute blur.
-I can’t remember a thing about it, so I’m going to do some prep this time before.”

 Jones started the week with a course-record-tying round of 9-under 61.
 He was three shots behind Aaron Wise after 36 holes after a second-round 70, and his round of 69 on Saturday was good enough to put him up by three entering Sunday.